jpfleblanc/libami/doc/install.rst

 5. Testing:

-	Enabled with the documentation are a minimal set of tests.
-After compiling with make simply use
+	Enabled for 'Release' builds or manually with the TEST=ON flag, are a minimal set of tests.
+Simply use

 		::

+		 $ mkdir build && cd build
+		 $ cmake -DCMAKE_INSTALL_PREFIX=/path/to/install -DBUILD_DOC=ON -DTEST=ON ..
+		 $ make
 		 $ make test
+		 or
+		 $ ctest

 	Each test contains multiple internal checks.
 If any tests should fail, more information can be gleaned by directly running the test executables in the /build/test directory.